 Prerequisites: Respiratory Therapy 1, 2, and 15 with grades of C or better.
 Offered only in the Fall semester.
+Lecture, 4 hours; laboratory 2 hours.
 Respiratory physiology is presented in detail, including perfusion, ventilation and diffusion, extensive anatomy, transport of blood gases and their determination and acid-base balance.